Tobi208/KookingKonni/README.md

 ### Browse Recipes

-The search bar lets users browse recipe dynamically.
+The search bar lets users browse and sort recipe dynamically.
 Recipes are only displayed if their automatic keywords contain any words from the query.
 Are you trying to find a recipe that covers your left-over ingredients?
 Can you not quite put your finger on the exact title of your friend's latest creation?